Minneapolis Industrial Machinery Injury Attorneys

 Industrial Machinery Hazards

-Crush hazards occur when two objects move towards one another or one object moves toward a stationary object.
-Equipment with crush hazards are most often used to bend, stamp, or form metals.
+- Crush hazards occur when two objects move towards one another, or one object moves toward a stationary object.
+Equipment with crush hazards is most often used to bend, stamp, or form metals.

-Nip hazards are created when there are one or more rotating parts that come in contact with one another.
-When the parts come in to contact and rotate in opposing directions an in running nip hazard is formed.
+- Nip hazards are created when there are one or more rotating parts that come in contact with one another.
+When the parts come in to contact and rotate in opposing directions, a nip hazard is formed.
 Conveyor belts are an example of this type of hazard.

 Employee exposure to unguarded or inadequately guarded machines has led to approximately 800 deaths per year.